MaginnGroup/mosdef_cassandra/docs/source/getting_started/install.rst

 .. warning::
-    Though a conda installation of Cassandra is available, it is not currently compatibile with mosdef_cassandra.
+    Though a conda installation of Cassandra is available, it is not currently compatibile with MoSDeF Cassandra.

 Run the following commands to install mosdef_cassandra: